Per Ola Kristensson | PhD in Computer Science at St Andrews

 My Research

-Examples of recent research I am doing:
+Examples of current research I am doing:

 A couple of popular press accounts on my recent research can be found here and here.
-Click here for a full list of press coverage on my previously published research.
-A list of all my research publications can be found here.
+Click here for a full list of press articles about my research.

 About the Research Environment